wcomplak/PUT_HANDOUTS_REPO/Low-level programming/function_returning_float_value.md

 Let's assume we need a function returning a floating-point value.\
 In MS C/C++ x86 such values are returned always on the *FPU* stack.
-This makes things easier since the value is always 80b *extended*.\
+This makes things easier since the value is always 80b *extended*.
 * * *
 #### A function adding *float* and *int* returning *float*, computations on the *FPU*
-its header would look like:
+its prototype would look like:
 ~~~
 __declspec(naked) float __cdecl sum(float a, int b);
 ~~~